We work on our own and together to produce new songs, new arrangements of well known pieces, and complete works.

-We are currently writing a new commission for the Bentley Priory Museum.
+We are now in rehearsal for a new commission for the Bentley Priory Museum which we wrote during 2017.
 This will be for the RAF Centenary and is due for performance in late April 2018.

-In early 2017 we completed two new songs which will be performed as part of a WW1 concert later in the year.
+In early 2017 we completed two new songs which were performed as part of a WW1 concert.
+More details here.

 In early 2015 we were commissioned by the Bentley Priory Museum to write a choral piece for the 75th anniversary of the Battle of Britain.
 This turned out to be a one act musical entitled, 'Fighter Command and the Battle for Britain' and was first performed in September 2015.
 The development of the piece was funded by Arts Council England and The Heritage Lottery Fund.

 During 2014 we wrote 'Seven Ages of Man', a 30 minute cantata for soloists and community choir.
 This takes as its starting point the ‘All the world’s a stage’ speech from Shakespeare’s As You Like It.
 This was used as a jumping off point to consider aspects of each of the seven ages as they apply today.
 Performances in early 2015 were well received.